What are Cards for Fair Credit?

 What Determines Credit Score Value?

-Most important factors that are used to calculate credit score and how reports are compiled.
+The most important factors that are used to calculate credit scores and how reports are compiled.

 Payment history plays the most important role in calculating your credit score value.
 Some other important factors include: